For most, getting toned is super challenging. However, getting that muscle tone in later years is even more difficult.

 One of the best ways to regain or maintain muscle tone in midlife is by spending a few minutes getting active in your day.
 Besides if you want to show off your toned legs, arms and abs you’ll need to maintain a lean subcutaneous layer of fat.

-You can do so by walking, as it’s an excellent way to stay fit while not stressing your body too much.
+You can do so by walking.
+Walking is an excellent way to stay fit while not stressing your body too much.

 I say “a few minutes a day” but about 20 to 30 minutes is adequate and walking should be done at a brisk pace, enough to raise your temperature and heart rate.
 Mix it with resistance training days or add it to your schedule during the week.